Greenhouse Gas Reporting Program

 Facilities report GHG emissions based on EPA's GHG reporting program.
 Washington's Applicable emissions and calculation methodologies are identical to the Environmental Protection Agency's (EPA) with a few exceptions.
 The main difference is that Washington has a lower reporting threshold of 10,000 metric tons of carbon dioxide equivalent (CO2e) per calendar year.
 Washington's threshold also includes carbon dioxide emissions from biogenic sources, while EPA's does not.

-More information: Ecology's "Greenhouse Gas Reporting: Facilities" pageFacilities registration
+More information: Ecology's "Greenhouse Gas Reporting: Facilities" pageFacilities reporting

 More information: Facility Reporting Training Presentation